connectthefuture/dotfiles-33/README.md

 **tldr;** Based on the dotfiles of [Zach Holman](https://github.com/holman/dotfiles/fork) and [Nick Nisi](https://github.com/nicknisi/dotfiles).

 ### Features based on Nick Nisi's dotfiles

 - Git submodules, here stored in `$DOTFILES/modules`
 - [Pure prompt](https://github.com/sindresorhus/pure)
+- Set the `CODE_DIR` variable, pointing to the location where the code projects exist for exclusive autocompletion with the `c` command.

 ### Features from Zack Holman's dotfiles

+- Added `$DOTFILES/bin` to path.
+- Source `~/.localrc` if it exists so that additional configurations can be made that won't be kept track of in this dotfiles repo.

+##### Topical features

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.